CNelias/DCCA.jl/README.md

 ------------
 - Propose a "table" version of the confidence interval to speed up computation (more approximative but extremely fast).
 - Better figure for the readme file.
+- Add further test (inspired from "DCCA and DMCA correlations of cryptocurrency markets").